dimstar/headlessness/README.md

-# New endevour into Wordpress Headlessness!
+# New endeavour into Wordpress Headlessness!

 Experimenting and playing around with this codebase.
 Can we wordpress without a php theme?
 Oh I hope so...